- Loans Homepage

 Should I apply for a loan for one semester or the entire year (private or PLUS loans)?

 The University splits loans over the course of the year; half for Fall and half Spring.
-So if a student recieves a Fall bill and still owes $1000, they should apply for $2000 to cover the entire year.
+So if a student receives a Fall bill and still owes $1000, they should apply for $2000 to cover the entire year.
 There would then be two disbursements of the loan, one $1000 disbursement in the Fall and one $1000 disbursement in the Spring.

 What is the difference between subsidized and unsubsidiezed Stafford Loans?